RealWagmi/anon-integration-guide/projects/bybit/README.md

 Furthermore, if the deposit chain requires a tag / memo / paymentId (like XRP and Monero), the tool will return it.

+### Withdraw funds to wallet

+- Withdraw 100 USDT to address 0x175A9431374bF1A5Ae15Ac2051a7B1a6e0b26D67 on ZKSYNC Chain
+- Withdraw 5 SOL to address pWvDXKu6CpbKKvKQkZvDA66hgsTB6X2AgFxksYogHLV on SOL chain
+- Withdraw all of my USDT to address TRjE1H8dxypKM1NZRdysbs9wo7huR4bdNz on TRX chain
+- Withdraw 500 XRP to address rw2ciyaNshpHe7bCHo4bRWq6pqqynnWKQg on XRP chain with tag 3896575436

+Please note that withdrawals will be be performed from the funding account.
+You can transfer funds from the trading account to the funding account with a simple command:

+- Transfer 100 USDT to the funding account

 ### Info on open orders

 - Show all my open orders